ramit21/aws-ses/README.md

 https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html

 In Sandbox mode, the 'to' address can only be from emails registered with SES.
-Be it sandbox or regular account, 'From' address is always from registered email addresses.
+However, the 'From' address is always from registered email addresses, be it sandbox or regular account.